 🎃 Halloween twist: If your kids love the spookiest day of the year, you can create a Halloween party to enjoy with the family.
 Make a newspaper piñata filled with sweets in the shape of a pumpkin or ghost for some spooky fun.
 If your kids are adventurous eaters, you could also make 'gross' foods like peeled grape 'eyeballs', cooked spaghetti 'worms', or jelly 'brains'.
 You could also get your kids to help you make the 'gross' foods and present them to other family members if they don't have a lot of food confidence themselves.

 Apple-bobbing is also a fun traditional Halloween game for kids to play, just be sure to supervise any little ones around water.

 Save on food waste – what to do with your pumpkin after Halloween, and alternatives

 Did you know that it's actually traditional in Britain to carve a turnip for Halloween?
 Pumpkins are a lot easier to hollow out, and so after Halloween was introduced to America they've become the default option, but a lot of people don't know they're edible.
 If you carve your pumpkin on Halloween itself, and keep it inside, there's no reason you can't use it for soup, or roast with herbs and spices – you can even roast the seeds.

 But what if you don't have or can't get a pumpkin?
 As students, we couldn't afford a pumpkin, so we drew faces on other vegetables – the bonus being you could then simply peel the carrots, squash, or oranges and easily eat the inside, saving money as well as food waste.

-For other ideas to keep the kids entertained, see MSE Jenny's FREE (or very cheap) ways to create magic for kids – it was written during the summer so some activities are seasonal, but you may still find some gems the kids will enjoy.
+For other ideas to keep the kids entertained, see MSE Jenny's FREE (or very cheap) ways to create magic for kids – it was last updated during the summer so some activities are seasonal, but you may still find some gems the kids will enjoy.

 Have your say